A charming, end-terrace cottage located in the pretty Cotswold village of Coaley, close to Dursley, Stroud and Nailsworth.

 Outside this Coaley cottage you will find a large, lawned garden with a patio area and garden furniture, a wonderful spot for alfresco dining, relaxing with a good book or playing family games on a sunny summer’s evening.

-The intimate village of Coaley offers a welcoming village pub, a local shop and many walks, including the Cotswold Way, passing close to the village.
+The intimate village of Coaley offers a local shop and many walks, including the Cotswold Way, passing close to the village.

 Slimbridge, the Wildfowl and Wetlands Trust centre, is an easy drive away and made up of 120 acres of reserve; a wonderful family day out.